ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 /dev/vdb1 9.8G 23M 9.2G 1% /mnt/disk
 ```

 If you want to create a persistent mount point, you will need to change the /etc/fstab.
-First, use the command below to retrieve the block ID:
+First, use the command below to retrieve the block ID.

 ```
 admin@serveur-1:~$ sudo blkid